NovaSector/NovaSector/modular_nova/mirroring_guide.md

 `git rebase -i HEAD~10`

 Running this command will open the interactive rebase text file, which has a list of commits prefaced by `pick`
 ![notepad++_xuDB6Uymt4](https://github.com/user-attachments/assets/078d9f8e-df07-49fd-9e53-ae298f7f7804)

 Any commits that you want to get rid of, simply replace `pick` with `drop`, then save + close the file.
 Those commits should now be gone!

+From there do a force push to update your remote before opening your PR:

+`git push -f`

 ### What if there are merge conflicts?